Defense firms prep for fight beyond super committee

-Lockheed Martin, Boeing, Northrop Grumman and other big weapons manufacturers will likely operate on two tracks.
+It would also likely erode the unified front that Lockheed Martin, Boeing, Northrop Grumman and other big weapons manufacturers have tried to present as they fought for months to stave off further cuts to the Pentagon budget.

-They plan to present a unified front to push for the reversal of the automatic cuts, which they say would put 1 million jobs on the line.

-But behind the scenes, these companies have been sharpening their knives to fight each other, and the Pentagon's drive to shift more risk to defense companies, as each struggles to maintain its share of a shrinking defense budget.
+Behind the scenes, these companies have been sharpening their knives to fight each other as each struggles to maintain its share of a shrinking defense budget.

+"We'll do whatever it takes to make sure we get a bigger slice of a smaller pie," said one lobbyist for one of the big U.S. defense companies, which hopes to hold on to its contracts upgrading existing weapons even as new programs falter.

+"There's no doubt in my mind that it's going to get ugly," agreed a second lobbyist, who asked not to be named, given the sensitivity of the issue.
+"There's just too much at stake."

 The Pentagon is already agonizing about how to slash $489 billion from its budget over the next decade, more than half of which will come from spending on new weapons, upgrades to older ones, and research and development.

-The super committee's failure to agree on $1.2 trillion in deficit-cutting measures triggers up to $600 billion in defense cuts over 10 years beginning in 2013, raising the already high stakes for the companies that build fighter planes, warships, submarines and other key weapons.
+The failure of the super committee to agree on $1.2 trillion in deficit-cutting measures would trigger up to $600 billion in further defense cuts over ten years beginning in 2013, raising the already high stakes for the companies that build fighter planes, warships, submarines and other key weapons.

+For months now, the defense industry has warned that those cuts would trigger factory closings and layoffs of hundreds of thousands of high-paying jobs across the country.

 The U.S. defense budget for the 2011 fiscal year was $513 billion, not including the cost of the wars in Iraq and Afghanistan.

-The rally in York was the first of several planned by Aerospace Industries Association in other key states as it tries to underscore the importance of weapons manufacturing to the overall U.S. economy.

-"We're going to work this real hard ... to prevent these cuts from being implemented," Bob Murphy, executive vice president of BAE's U.S. unit, told Reuters after the rally.
+"Panetta's better than any lobbyist we could hire," said the first of the two lobbyists cited.

+His voice will be critical if the super committee officially fails, and the defense industry turns to lawmakers to undo the automatic cuts known as "sequestration."

-Top Republicans have said they will pursue legislation to do just that.
-President Barack Obama said he would veto any effort to do so.
+Top Republicans, including Senator John McCain, have already said they will pursue legislation to do just that, although President Barack Obama has said he would not support such a move.

-Republican Representative Buck McKeon, who chairs the House Armed Services Committee, announced on Monday that he would introduce legislation to prevent the military cuts from taking effect.

 Ultimately, writes Byron Callan of Capital Alpha Partners LLC, defense industry experts expect "sequestration will be avoided or side-stepped in 2012-2013 because automatic cuts are simply too disruptive to national security."